Salary sacrifice super

 From 1 July 2017, up to $15,000 of voluntary contributions made

-over a financial year ($30,000 in total) can be withdrawn for the
+over a financial year ($30,000 in total) can be withdrawn to buy

-purpose of buying your first home.
-Withdrawals can be made from 1
+your first home.
+Withdrawals can be made from 1 July 2018.

 Salary sacrificing into super can save tax and